 Anderson was the first player from Lehigh University to ever make the major leagues.
 He pitched a no-hitter while in college and struck out 289 batters in 189 innings.
 After graduating from college, he played for Tulsa and posted a 1.68 ERA in 1961.
 He came to the majors with the Cardinals that same year.

 His career as a professional baseball player lasted seven seasons.
 After that, he returned to Lehigh where he served as pitching coach for 34 years and also in university administration.
 He is in the Lehigh Sports Hall of Fame.

-Major leaguer Paul Hartzell benefitted from Anderson's instruction at Lehigh, saying:
+Major leaguer Paul Hartzell benefited from Anderson's instruction at Lehigh, saying:

 "As a coach, Craig taught me the single most important thing that allowed me to go from Lehigh to the majors in less than ten months.
 He taught me how to read a hitter and pitch to them based on my best stuff that day."

 One source: Lehigh Sports Hall of Fame, N. Craig Anderson